Developmental Baby Massage Teacher Training

 Post – Course materials include a Bi-Monthly newsletter and post-course support for all teachers.

-Next teacher trainings in London
+For the next teacher training in London

 9th and 10th November 2019